XYZ Affair: Partisan responses

 Federalists used the dispatches to question the loyalty of pro-French Democratic-Republicans; this attitude contributed to the passage of the Alien and Sedition Acts, restricting the movements and actions of foreigners, and limiting speech critical of the government.
 Federalists were otherwise divided on the question of war, and the Democratic-Republicans painted hawkish Federalists as warmongers seeking to undermine the republic by military means.

+At a banquet honoring the return of John Marshall in 1798, Robert Goodloe Harper of South Carolina, then leader of Federalists in the United States House of Representatives, gave a toast.
+"Millions for defense but not one cent for tribute" became a popular Federalist slogan as the party won more seats in the elections of 1798-99.

 Elbridge Gerry was placed in a difficult position upon his return to the United States.
 Federalists, spurred by John Marshall's accounts of their disagreements, criticized him for abetting the breakdown of the negotiations.
 These bitterly harsh and partisan comments turned Gerry against the Federalists, and he eventually ended up joining with the Democratic-Republicans in 1800.

 Political reaction in France

 When news reached France of the publication of the dispatches and the ensuing hostile reaction, the response was one of fury.
 Talleyrand was called to the Directory to account for his role in the affair.
 He denied all association with the informal negotiators, and enlisted the assistance of Gerry in exposing the agents whose names had been redacted, a charade Gerry agreed to participate in.
 In exchange Talleyrand confirmed privately to Gerry that the agents were in fact in his employ, and that he was, contrary to statements made to the Directory, interested in pursuing reconciliation.
 President Adams later wrote that Talleyrand's confession to Gerry was significant in his decision to continue efforts to maintain peace.
 Gerry, in his private report on the affair to Adams in 1799, claimed credit for maintaining the peace, and for influencing significant changes in French policy that lessened the hostilities and eventually brought a peace treaty.

 The warlike attitude of the United States and the start of the Quasi-War (a naval war between the two countries that was fought primarily in the Caribbean) convinced Talleyrand that he had miscalculated in his dealings with the commissioners.
 In response to the diplomatic overtures he made to William Vans Murray in The Hague, President Adams sent negotiators to France in 1799 who eventually negotiated an end to hostilities with the Convention of 1800 (whose negotiations were managed in part by Marshall, then Secretary of State) in September 1800.
 This agreement was made with First Consul Napoleon Bonaparte, who had overthrown the Directory in the Coup of 18 Brumaire in November 1799, and it was ratified by the United States Senate in December 1801.